Mortgage After a Foreclosure in 2026

 If you have a foreclosure that is less than 3 years from the sale date of the foreclosed home, your ability to get a new mortgage will be limited.
 Unfortunately this is one of the most significant foreclosure consequences to overcome.

 When you first begin having difficulty making mortgage payments, your first goal should be foreclosure prevention.
 This means making your mortgage payments a priority over every other type of spending other than food.
+HUD also provides foreclosure counseling to help before it gets to the point where the lender is starting the foreclosure process.

 Most lenders are unwilling to risk entering into a new mortgage with someone who had a foreclosure because they have a track record of not paying the mortgage.
 It will take a few years to prove based upon a positive credit history that you are responsible enough to enter into a new mortgage.
+However, we are able to help you to qualify now.

 Rebuilding credit and demonstrating financial stability are crucial in improving the chances of getting a mortgage after foreclosure.